Table of Contents

 4. It’s useful in demonstrating the scale

-Do you ever get queries from your customers asking you how big the pendant is or how long the chain is?
+Do you ever get customer queries asking how big the pendant is or how long the chain is?
 You can quickly eliminate unnecessary questions like this by having a model wear your jewelry item, as shown in the image above.
 Others get away by just adding the product dimension in the description section, but you’ll realize that there are customers who will still request photos showing your jewelry pieces when worn.
 Remember, people are visual.
 Our brains can process images 60,000 times faster than texts, so don’t deprive them of the opportunity to visualize your piece with all its essential details.
 Consider the fact that they cannot touch your piece, thus exert more effort to minimize the barrier towards a favorable buying decision.

 5. Live models can increase your sales

 Live models are the best option for capturing a realistic representation of your brand.
-Customers appreciate jewelry retailers who pay attention to their items’ overall visual appearance as it translates the way you value your customers.
+Customers appreciate jewelry retailers who pay attention to their items’ overall visual appearance as it translates to the way you value your customers.
 It means you pay for your models to ensure that you meet or exceed your customers’ expectations.
 When you invest in customer experience, it comes back to you threefold.
 See the image above.

 1. It can drive potential customers away if the model doesn’t fit their lifestyle